the-AY/Cyber_Security/README.md

  -> lets take an example of a home where a CCTV acts like a IDS it can only detect but cant act on it buts IPS is like a security gaurd to your home it can do both detection as well as prevention <br>

 # OWSAP ZAP <br>
-   OWSAP ZAP is a open source tool for automated pen-testing  on a entire website , it can do pen-testing in both frontend as well as backend automated testing ,there is also a manual mode for more detailed infomation regarding a particular website<br>
+   OWSAP ZAP is a open source tool for automated pen-testing  on a entire website , it can do pen-testing in both frontend as well as backend automated testing ,there is also a manual mode for more detailed information regarding a particular website<br>

 <details><summary>Author?
 Want to Contribute click here!</summary>
 <p>